za01br/mastra/docs/kepler-config.md

   - `provider`: 'inngest' - The runner provider.
   - `uri`: string - The connection URI for your runner.

+When you deploy, we recommend setting `uri` to an environment variable so that you can have different values for production and development.

 ### Other fields

-- `systemHostURL`: string - The base URL where your system is hosted.
+- `systemHostURL` (optional): string - Kepler uses this when it's creating OAuth connection strings.
 Defaults to `process.env.APP_URL`.
-- `routeRegistrationPath`: string - The path where Arkwright routes will be registered.
+- `routeRegistrationPath` (optional): string - Kepler puts a templated `route.js` folder in your app at this path that works with Next.js to handle.
 Defaults to `/api/kepler`.

 ### Integration Configuration